osmandapp/web/main/docs/technical-documentation/build-osmand/how-to-compile-mapcreator-and-tools.md

 ---
-title: How to Compile OsmAndMapCreator and tools
-versions: '*'
+sidebar_position: 7
 ---

+# How to Compile OsmAndMapCreator and tools

 ## Compile OsmAndMapCreator
 1. First setup the **development environment**, see {% link /setup-the-dev-environment %}.